cagix/pandoc-thesis/README.md

-# pandoc-thesis
+# Pandoc Thesis Template

-A Template for Thesis Documents written in Markdown
+A Template for Thesis Documents written in Markdown.

 ## Installation